Traffic Calming Policy:

 School Neighbourhood Policy:

-The School Neighbourhood Policy addresses parking, traffic and transportation issues involving school sites and surrounding neighbourhoods through a combination of engineering, enforcement, and education measures to provide a consistent approach to these issues.
+The School Neighbourhood Policy addresses parking, traffic and transportation issues in the public right of way involving school sites and surrounding neighbourhoods through a combination of engineering, enforcement, and education measures to provide a consistent approach to these issues.

 Transportation Impact Study Guidelines:

 The City of Windsor Transportation Impact Study (TIS) Guidelines are provided for the use of development applicants and their transportation engineering consultants.
 The guidelines identify: